Banjo Paterson: Early life

-Andrew Barton Paterson was born at the property "Narrambla", near Orange, New South Wales, the eldest son of Andrew Bogle Paterson, a Scottish immigrant from Lanarkshire, and Australian-born Rose Isabella Barton, related to the future first Prime Minister of Australia Edmund Barton.
+Andrew Barton Paterson was born on 17 February 1864 at the property "Narrambla", near Orange, New South Wales, the eldest son of Andrew Bogle Paterson, a Scottish immigrant from Lanarkshire, and Australian-born Rose Isabella Barton, related to the future first prime minister of Australia, Edmund Barton.
 Paterson's family lived on the isolated Buckinbah Station near Yeoval NSW until he was five when his father lost his wool clip in a flood and was forced to sell up.
 When Paterson's uncle John Paterson died, his family took over John Paterson's farm in Illalong, near Yass, close to the main route between Melbourne and Sydney.
 Bullock teams, Cobb and Co coaches and drovers were familiar sights to him.
 He also saw horsemen from the Murrumbidgee River area and Snowy Mountains country take part in picnic races and polo matches, which led to his fondness of horses and inspired his writings.

 Paterson's early education came from a governess, but when he was able to ride a pony, he was taught at the bush school at Binalong.
 In 1874 Paterson was sent to Sydney Grammar School, performing well both as a student and a sportsman.
 During this time, he lived in a cottage called Rockend, in the suburb of Gladesville.
 The cottage is now listed on the Register of the National Estate and New South Wales State Heritage Register.
 He left the prestigious school at 16 after failing an examination for a scholarship to the University of Sydney.